johnmogi/python_itsafe/README.md

 # python_itsafe

+STATUS: considering course restart with legends..

-STATUS: rebuild guess game + save state and load
+rebuild guess game + save state and load

 update - the whole situation with the popen... might require re-install, or try to install win or linux on vm..